AJOT uses structured abstracts; guidelines are available here.

 AJOT is distributed online only, and authors should keep the online reader in mind when creating graphical elements such as figures.
 Note the following technical requirements for figures and strive to submit camera-ready materials:

-- Figures submitted with articles should be black and white and should be able to be reproduced with minimal editing or resizing.
-All text within figures should be legible at the size at which it will be printed.
-For research articles, figures should be either 3.375 inches wide (1 column) or 7 inches wide (2 columns).
-For columns (e.g., Brief Report), figures should be 2.25, 4.625, or 7 inches wide.
+- Figures submitted with articles may be in black and white or in color and should be able to be reproduced with minimal editing or resizing.
+All text within figures should be legible on an 8.5 x 11 printed page and may be up to 7 inches wide.

 Beginning January 1, 2016, clinical trials that are the subject of manuscripts submitted to AJOT must be registered with https://clinicaltrials.gov/ (or, for non-U.S. researchers, a similar public clinical trials registry).
 All trials commencing participant recruitment on or after January 1, 2016, should be registered prospectively (i.e., before recruiting participants).
 Trials that started or finished recruitment before January 1, 2016, but are the subject of manuscripts submitted on or after that date must be retrospectively registered.

 The trial registration website address and trial registration number must be included in the final, unmasked manuscript in the Acknowledgments section.

 AJOT uses the National Institutes of Health (2014) definition of clinical trial:

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

 Refer to the NIH website (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-15-015.html) for definitions of terms and more information.